 • Net weight or volume

-4. Sell Only Through Approved Channels
+4. Sell Through Approved Channels

-• In-person sales
+• In-person sales from the producer's home

-• Farmers markets and roadside stands
+• Farmers markets and roadside stands (farmers market sales require an Oklahoma sales-tax permit)

 5. Practice Safe Food Handling